 - One oner in The Bling Ring shows a Porsche convertible folding its top before taking off.
 Bonus points for the whole car taking up the frame.

-- Combined with Technology Porn in Michael Bay's Transformers trilogy.
+- Combined with Technology Porn in Michael Bay's Transformers Film Series.
 Justified in that the main characters turn into cars, among other vehicles, so much of the focus is naturally on them.

 - Rush, being a movie about Formula 1, features a lot of detailed close-ups of car engines, gearshifting, pistons pumping, cars in the pit, cars zooming down the track, cars on a backdrop of Scenery Porn... it's lampshaded right at the start, where Lord Hesketh tells James Hunt's latest one-night stand that men love cars more than women.